General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Methodology

 by using the same strategy as for the first statement.
 Isolating $\kappa$ yields the second expression.

-For the third expression, this means that the only term left in \eqref{eq:eqbinom} is
+For the third expression, this means that the only term left in~\eqref{eq:eqbinom} is

-The fourth expression is obtained by setting $\lambda =1$ in \eqref{eq:eqfraction} and removing the first unit term (because $\varphi$ is a Picard solver), then writing it in polynomial form. $\kappa<\frac{1}{2}$ is sufficient because it ensures that for any $p$, the polynomial is positive.
-The last statement, is obtained by considering only $j=p$ in the summation (because $\varphi$ is a weak Picard solver and this term comes from $L_0$) then simplifying. \end{proof} The fifth statement is well-known, for instance from \cite{Traub_1964} (\S 2, Thm.
-4), but can still be derived from the general bound of \Cref{thm:convergence}, which can be applied in the case where the dependence structure is more complex.
+The fourth expression is obtained by setting $\lambda =1$ in~\eqref{eq:eqfraction} and removing the first unit term (because $\varphi$ is a Picard solver), then writing it in polynomial form. $\kappa<\frac{1}{2}$ is sufficient because it ensures that for any $p$, the polynomial is positive.
+The last statement is obtained by considering only $j=p$ in the summation then simplifying. \end{proof} The fifth statement is well-known, for instance from~\cite{Traub_1964} (\S~2, Thm.~4), but can still be derived from the general bound of~\Cref{thm:convergence}, which can be applied in the case where the dependence structure is more complex.

-This theorem is still valid in the infinite dimensional case.
+This theorem is still valid in the infinite-dimensional case.
 As an example, consider the system of equations

 on a smooth bounded domain with homogeneous Dirichlet boundary conditions.
-It can be solved in an iterative fashion using the Picard solver $\varphi(\mathbf{x},\mathbf{y}_1,\mathbf{y}_2) = (\mathbf{y}_1,\mathbf{y}_2)$ with the scheme
+It can be solved in an iterative fashion using the Picard solver $\varphi(\mathbf{x},\mathbf{u}_1,\mathbf{u}_2) = (\mathbf{u}_1,\mathbf{u}_2)$ with the scheme

-where $\mathbf{x}^k = (\mathbf{y}_1^k,\mathbf{y}_2^k)$.
+where $\mathbf{x}^k = (\mathbf{u}_1^k,\mathbf{u}_2^k)$.
 Since $p=2$, the problem is necessarily linearly structured.
 We can show using the Poincaré and Cauchy-Schwarz inequalities and the mean value theorem that

 where $C_P$ is the Poincaré constant for $\Omega$, and $\xi(a,b)=\lambda a+(1-\lambda)b$ for some $\lambda\in(0,1)$.
 Thus,